 Ben and Barbara Maibach met during a calculus class while undergraduates at MSU.
 Ben worked as a laborer at Barton Malow, a general contracting firm in Southeast Michigan, while attending school.
 Today he serves as the CEO, chairman of the board and immediate past president of Barton Malow.
 Under his leadership, it grew to become one of the largest general contractors in the U.S. Among the company’s most significant buildings are the Eli and Edythe Broad Art Museum, the Facility for Rare Isotope Beams, and the Rose Bowl.
 Barbara has dedicated herself to family and math literacy.
 In her spare time, she tutors children.
 With other alumnae, she has also co-hosted President Simon for a MSU women’s event.
 Together with his wife Barbara, Ben has contributed generously to the College of Engineering whose internship programs have provided many of Barton Malow’s new hires.
 They are loyal Spartan fans, supporting student-athletes and Spartan Athletics.

-Pat McPharlin has worked at the MSU Federal Credit Union for the past 41 years, serving as its president & CEO for the last 14 years.
-Under Pat’s leadership, the MSUFCU has grown its assets from $546 million to over $2.7 billion, and from close to 97,000 members to over 191,000 members nationwide.
+Pat McPharlin worked at the MSU Federal Credit Union (MSUFCU) for 41 years, serving as its president & CEO for the last 14 years.
+Under Pat’s leadership, the MSUFCU grew its assets from $546 million to over $2.7 billion, and from close to 97,000 members to over 191,000 members nationwide.
 It stands as the world’s largest university-based credit union, recognized in 2014 as the National Credit Union of the Year and by the Detroit Free Press as the Number One Top Work Place for large employers in Michigan.
 The MSU Federal Credit Union has also become one of the most generous donors to MSU.
 In 2013 they were recognized with the William J. Beal Society which honors donors who have contributed $10 million to MSU.
 In 2005, Pat was awarded the Distinguished Alumni Award from the MSU Alumni Association (MSUAA).
 He has served as a board member and treasurer for the MSUAA.
 He currently serves on the campaign committee for MSU Student Services and for the Wharton Center for the Performing Arts.

 Before the construction of the Eli and Edythe Broad Art Museum, complex decisions between MSU, architects and builders required the intervention of an external stakeholder with an insider’s touch.
 Edward J. Minskoff was the hero.
 Edward is founder and president of Edward J. Minskoff Equities, Inc., a New York-based real estate acquisition and development company which owns and manages over six million square feet of office space plus residential and retail properties in Manhattan and other major cities.
 He took over the negotiations and enabled the completion of the museum.
 Edward and Julie also are avid collectors of contemporary art, naming a gallery at the Broad MSU and contributing a major Jonathan Prince sculpture and a Jasper Johns print.
 Edward earned an honorary doctorate from MSU in 2009.